-Beautiful and hassle-free, you can usually install peel and stick wallpaper in minutes and remove it in seconds.
-Also called self-adhesive wallpaper, this versatile wall covering lets you add a pop of color, pattern or texture to walls, stair rises and even furniture.
+Beautiful and hassle-free, peel and stick or removable wallpaper can be installed in minutes and removed even faster.
+Also called self-adhesive wallpaper, this versatile wall covering lets you add a pop of color, pattern or texture to walls, stair risers and even furniture.

 Remove all faceplates and socket covers.
 (Be safe and turn off power first.)
 Use a sponge or cloth and a gentle cleanser to remove dirt and dust from walls.
 Allow to dry.

-Tip: If walls are newly painted, wait three days before applying peel and stick wallpaper.
+Tip: If your walls are newly painted, wait three days before applying peel-and-stick wallpaper.

 Measure and cut strips of wallpaper with your razor blade to fit the height of the wall.
 Peel back about 12 inches of the backing on a strip, line up the top of the paper at the ceiling, then slowly peel and stick the paper down the wall.